derkork/godot-ext/README.md

     .Connect("pressed")
     .To(this, nameof(OnButtonPressed));
 ```

-This API allows for easier additional binds and binding flags, which can use the actual enum's instead of `uint`s and don't require you to manually create Godot's `Array` instances:
+In addition to the vanilla API it also directly checks for errors during binding and throws an exception if the binding fails instead of silently failing.
+Also, this API allows for easier additional binds and binding flags, which can use the actual enum's instead of `uint`s and don't require you to manually create Godot's `Array` instances:

 ```csharp
 button.Connect(